Find below complete policy content or download the official directive.

 c.
 On-duty response to resistance incidents, internal affairs investigations, or pending prosecutions.

-2. Members shall not post content containing obscene or sexually explicit language, images, acts, statements, or other forms of speech that ridicule, malign, disparage, or otherwise express bias against any individual because of their race, color, age, religion, gender, national origin, disability, or any other characteristic protected by law.
+2. Members shall not post, promote, or “share” content containing obscene or sexually explicit language, images, acts, statements, or other forms of speech that ridicule, malign, disparage, or otherwise express bias against any individual because of their race, color, religion, national origin, pregnancy, childbirth or related medical conditions (including lactation), age, marital status, disability, sexual orientation, gender identity, or military status, status as an organ donor, or any protected class of individuals.

 3. Members shall not post content that condones or promotes illegal activity or violates the rights or threatens the safety of any person or entity.